John McCoy (musician): Career with Gillan

 In July 1978, the jazz-rock fusion Ian Gillan Band were altering direction, under the influence of keyboards player Colin Towns in a return to Ian Gillan's hard rock roots.
 Towns had begun writing new material, and Gillan gave him the task of recruiting the new line-up.
 Towns recruited session drummer Liam Genockey, McCoy and guitarist Richard Brampton, who was replaced by Steve Byrd - a former colleague of McCoy's from ZZebra - almost immediately.
 Within a month of their formation the band had recorded their first album, Gillan, and they made their live debut at the Reading Festival on 16 August 1978.
 They were originally listed there as the Ian Gillan Band but, in a move away from the jazz-rock connotations, they renamed the band, Gillan.

 Gillan underwent a further three line-up changes, but McCoy remained as bass player until the band eventually split acrimoniously in 1982.

+John released a mini album in 1983 with T Bone Rees on vocals, Steve Linton guitar, Liam Genockey on Drums and Colin Towns on Keyboards.
+The single ‘Oh Well’ was taken from the album with the b side ‘Because You Lied’ in reference to the acrimonious split.
+Steve Linton plays guitar on both tracks.